metno/pyaerocom/docs/tut00_get_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The loaded data is of type *GriddedData* and can now be used for further analysis.
-It's string representation contains a useful summary of what is in there.
+It’s string representation contains a useful summary of what is in there.

 .. code:: ipython3